 - Low-Sugar Fruits – Avoid high-sugar fruits and instead aim for items such as berries, avocados, tomatoes, and citrus.

-- Sweetener – As sugar is not permitted on keto, you’ll have to opt for keto-friendly sweeteners such as stevia to appease your sweet tooth.
+- Sweetener – As sugar is not permitted on keto, you must use keto-friendly sweeteners such as stevia to appease your sweet tooth.

-- Plenty of Seasoning – With such restrictions on food, it’s essential to season your meals well with herbs and spices such as salt, pepper, chili, garlic, and smoked water to enhance the flavor and keep your meals interesting.
+- Plenty of Seasoning – With such restrictions on food, you must season your meals well with herbs and spices such as salt, pepper, chili, garlic, and smoked water to enhance the flavor and keep your meals interesting.

 The bottom line is, yes, you can combine keto with the Mediterranean, and if you put this into practice safely and stick to it, the results can be phenomenal, and your health will instantly start to improve.

-For some people, keto alone is too stressful and overly restrictive, so combining it with the Mediterranean option and simply lowering your carbs and ensuring they’re coming from healthier sources will still see you meet your fitness goal.
+For some people, keto alone is too stressful and overly restrictive, so combining it with the Mediterranean option, simply lowering your carbs, and ensuring they’re coming from healthier sources will still see you meet your fitness goal.

-Suppose you’ve decided that combining the two diets isn’t going to work for you.
-In that case, the evidence is stacked to say there are much fewer disadvantages to a Mediterranean diet than there are with keto.
+Suppose you’ve decided that combining the two diets isn’t work for you.
+In that case, the evidence is stacked to say there are fewer disadvantages to a Mediterranean diet than to keto.

 If side effects and longevity are your primary concerns, keto might not be for you.

-Whatever diet you choose to help you on your journey toward achieving your goals, it’s crucial to find the proper diet that works for you and that you can stick to.
+Whatever diet you choose to help you achieve your goals, finding the proper diet that works for you and that you can stick to is crucial.
 And if you still need help figuring it out after reading this guide, read more about the benefits of keto and try speaking to a dietician who can better assess your individual needs.